fugu-chop/launch_school/rb139_assessment/questions_to_address.md

   end
 end
 ```
 In our example above, we define a `FileReview` class, with a number of instance methods.
-We also define a `FileReviewTest` class, where we write our test suite (inherits from the `MiniTest::Test` class).
+We also define a `FileReviewTest` class, where we write the methods that make up our test suite (inherits from the `MiniTest::Test` class).
 In our `FileReviewTest` class, we make use of the `setup` and `teardown` methods in order to open a file and close a file respectively, ensuring we don't have to instantiate a new instance of the `FileReview` class in each of our tests (we assign the `FileReview` instance to an instance variable so that subsequent test methods are able to access it), and that system resources are freed once each of our individual tests are completed by closing the file.

 ### What is code coverage?
 What does it measure?
-In the context of testing, code coverage refers to the amount of our code that is being tested through various means.
+In the context of testing, code coverage refers to the proportion of our code that is being tested through various means.
 It is a measure of code quality, in that a higher code coverage indicates that more of the program has been tested for bugs.

 We can use a gem called `simplecov` to provide us with a % of a code's methods (both private and public) that has been covered through tests.
 It is not foolproof, as it is unable to assess all the different edge cases that could exist within a program.
 Other ways we can improve code coverage is through other tools that test branching logic, etc.

 ### What is Rbenv/RVM?
 What do they do?
 Why would we use them?
 Rbenv and RVM are Ruby version managers - they let us set different versions of Ruby in our programs depending on what versions of Ruby our program needs to support (e.g. there might be gems in use that require a particular version of Ruby, or there might be particular syntax that exists within specific versions of Ruby).

 ### What is the difference between Rbenv and RVM?
 The main difference between Rbenv and RVM is how each ruby version manager changes the Ruby version.
 RVM defines a shell function `rvm`, which is used in preference to the disk-based command, as it can modify the environment in which a program is executed.
-As we use commands such as `rvm use 2.2.2`, RVM dynamically alters the `PATH` variable such that when we execute commands in the CLI, RVM ensures we are using the right versions of Ruby and gems.
+As we use commands such as `rvm use 2.2.2`, RVM dynamically alters the `PATH` variable such that when we execute various commands in the CLI, RVM ensures we are using shell commands instead of disk based commands, allowing us to the right versions of Ruby and gems based on our project requirements (e.g. based on a `.ruby-version` file, if available).

 With Rbenv, the `PATH` variable is not dynamically changed.
-It is altered to include a reference to a `shims` directory before any other directories in the `PATH` variable to ensure it is looked through before any other Ruby related directories.
+The `PATH` variables is generally only altered once to include a reference to a `shims` directory before any other directories in the `PATH` variable to ensure it is looked through before any other Ruby related directories.
 Shims are executable scripts that Rbenv uses to run commands in the CLI.
-An Rbenv shim intercepts a Ruby related command in the CLI and calls `rbenv exec PROGRAM`, which determines what version of Ruby it should use, and executes the appropriate program from the Ruby version-specific directories.
+An Rbenv shim intercepts a Ruby related command in the CLI and calls `rbenv exec PROGRAM`, which determines what version of Ruby that should be used, and executes the appropriate program from the Ruby version-specific directories based on a `.ruby-version` file (if available).

 The other main difference is the folder structure.
 In Rbenv, gems and executables are stored within folders labelled according to the version of Ruby, while in RVM, gems and rubies have their own directories, where different versions of gems or versions of Ruby are subfolders within those parent directories.

 ### What is the `PATH` variable?
 How is it used in the context of Rbenv versus RVM?
-The `PATH` variable stores a series of directories, which give context to commands run in the CLI (such as `cd`, `ruby`), without having the user manually specify where that command comes from everytime they want to run that particular command.
+The `PATH` variable stores a series of directories, which give context to any command run in the CLI that doesn't start with `/`, `~` or `.` (since those are paths to files or directories), such as `cd`, `ruby`, without having the user manually specify where that command comes from everytime they want to run that particular command.

 With RVM, the `PATH` variable is dynamically changed as different versions of Ruby are used.
 With Rbenv, the `PATH` variable usually has a `shims` directory added in front of other directories, to enable the shim scripts to execute version-specific commands based on the version of Ruby set.

 ### What is a gem?
 Why might we use gems?
 A gem is packaged up code that can be downloaded and used within our own programs to extend it's functionality.
 We can install gems by running `gem install PACKAGE` in the CLI (works with all versions of Ruby after 1.9).
 Gems allow us to avoid having to 'reinvent the wheel' for common or useful functionality that could be in our own programs.

 ### What is Bundler?
 What does it do?
-Bundler is a gem that handles dependencies, meaning it allows us to manage the different version requirements of gems and Ruby within our project.
+Bundler is a gem that handles dependencies, meaning it allows us to manage the different version requirements of gems and Ruby within our project, allowing us to resolve dependency conflicts when issuing shell commands.
 It relies on a `Gemfile` to tell it what Ruby version, gems and their versions are used within a program.
 We then run `bundler install`, which scans the list of gems and installs them, as well as any other gems that the gems in the `Gemfile` are dependent on.

-It also generates a `Gemfile.lock` file, which lists all the dependencies within our programs (including gems which depend on other gems not explicitly listed within our `Gemfile`).
+The `bundler install` command also generates a `Gemfile.lock` file, which lists all the dependencies within our programs (including gems which depend on other gems not explicitly listed within our `Gemfile`).
 Once this `Gemfile.lock` file is generated, we can use `bundle exec GEM_NAME` to run versions of gems specific to our `Gemfile.lock` file, ignoring the other versions installed on our system.
-It allows us to resolve dependency conflicts when issuing shell commands.
+It also enables us to use `require bundler/setup` in our program to ensure that the correct versions of Ruby and gems are used when running our application.

 ### What is `bundle exec`?
 How is it different from `binstubs`?
 `bundle exec` is a shell command that allows us to run versions of gems specified in the `Gemfile.lock` file, ignoring other versions installed on our systems.
 It is a way to resolve dependency conflicts.
 We could use it when we are unable to add `require bundler/setup` to our code, or our program has conflicting needs when executing, or are testing particular parts of our code outside of the context of simply running the program where our system version of a gem that has been loaded is different to the version required in the `Gemfile`.